In the fitness world, we call them plateaus. In the world of athletics, we call them slumps, but any reduction in performance is stressful.

 The next time you have a feeling of anxiousness, stress or general uneasiness, give it a name.
 For instance, prior to giving a presentation to a group of people, I am always nervous.
 I call it "pregame jitters."
 The act of simply giving that stress response a name actually reduces some of the nervousness.
 Breathing deeply helps, too.

 Some of the best advice I have ever received when having to perform under stress during SEAL training (post-BUD/S) was to breathe.
 Take a deep breath (full inhale), pause for a second and slowly exhale.
 Repeat several times, if needed, but usually it just requires one to help you gather your focus and get a job done.

 Make a List

-These skills take practice but you can experience them every day since life is stressful.
-You have to have some internal awareness in order to deal with whatever stresses you though.
-Whether real stress or imagined, it is still stress hormones that require you to deal with them.
-Try these skills along with getting better sleep, eating healthy, hydrating enough, and working out to naturally metabolize your stress.
+These skills take practice, but you can experience them every day since life is stressful.
+You have to have some internal awareness in order to deal with whatever stresses you, though.
+Whether real stress or imagined, stress hormones require you to deal with it.
+Try these skills along with getting better sleep, eating healthy, hydrating enough and working out to metabolize your stress naturally.